Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 However, the endorphin chemical release can cause certain craving tendencies similar to addictive behaviors.

-So Exactly Why Does A Person Crave Spicy Food?
+So, Exactly Why Does A Person Crave Spicy Food?

 Here’s how it all goes down: